Ryan Flaherty: Baltimore Orioles

 The Baltimore Orioles selected Flaherty from the Cubs in the Rule 5 Draft on December 8, 2011.
 He made the Orioles' Opening Day roster.
-He scored his first run in the MLB on April 14 against the Blue Jays in Toronto.
+He scored his first run in MLB on April 14 against the Blue Jays in Toronto.
 He had his first MLB RBI on April 26, 2012, when he drove in Chris Davis on a sacrifice fly in the bottom of the fifth inning off of Drew Hutchinson of the Toronto Blue Jays.
 In that same game, he collected his first MLB hit on a bunt single in the bottom of the seventh inning off of Luis Perez.
 He hit his first MLB home run as part of three consecutive home runs off Colby Lewis of the Texas Rangers to start the first inning of the first game of a May 10, 2012, doubleheader at Camden Yards.
 Teammates J. J. Hardy and Nick Markakis followed with home runs.

 On September 28, 2012, he hit his first career grand slam off Boston Red Sox pitcher Aaron Cook.
 On October 10, 2012, Flaherty hit a home run in Game 3 of the 2012 American League Division Series, becoming the first native of Maine to hit a home run in the MLB postseason.
 Flaherty had his first multi-home run game on June 23, 2013, against the Toronto Blue Jays.

 Flaherty became the seventh position player to make a pitching appearance in Orioles history in a 12–2 loss to the Houston Astros at Camden Yards on August 20, 2016.
 He had entered the game as a third baseman in the eighth inning.
 Throwing 19 pitches in the ninth, he surrendered two earned runs and three hits on a leadoff homer by Jason Castro and consecutive one-out doubles from George Springer and Alex Bregman.

 Flaherty was contracted with the Orioles through the 2016 season.
 His base salary was $1.5 million.
 His role with the Orioles was primarily as a utility infielder with occasional service in the outfield.
 Flaherty finished the 2016 season with a .217 batting average.

 Flaherty and the Orioles avoided arbitration when they agreed to a one-year, $1.8 million contract for the 2017 season.